-Our institutional funding partners include P2P platforms, a consumer finance company, an asset management company, a trust company and a factoring company.
-When borrowers draw down on their credit, we often first fund loans to borrowers.
+Our institutional funding partners include P2P platforms, a consumer finance company, an asset management company, a factoring company and other institutions.
+When borrowers draw down on their credit, we often first disburse loans to borrowers with our own funds.
 We then aim to transfer such loans to our institutional funding partners.
-In addition, certain of our institutional funding partners, such as the consumer finance company and the trust company, provide funding directly to borrowers for loans that we facilitate.
-We also issued and listed asset-backed securities with loans we facilitated as the underlying assets on a private exchange in China in December 2016.
-We only collaborate with institutional funding partners but not retail investors.
+We have also entered into arrangement with a consumer finance company and utilized trust accounts in collaboration with a trust company to provide funding directly to borrowers for loans that we facilitate.
 We believe institutions provide us with an efficient way to secure a large amount of funding, while being generally more stable than retail investors by nature.
+The following table sets forth the amount of loans funded by our institutional funding partners in the periods presented: